fenago/data-science/lab_guides/Lab_15.md

 model.
 The steps for implementing this algorithm are very similar to the bagging algorithm:

-1. Open a new Colab notebook file.
+1. Open a new Jupyter notebook file.

 2. Execute all of the steps from *Exercise 15.01*, *Loading, Exploring, and Cleaning the Data*, up until the splitting of the dataset into